 The global COVID-19 pandemic has exposed poor sanitary conditions, insufficient healthcare, overcrowding and general lack of prioritisation of the health and well-being of people in prison globally.
 Many countries have responded quickly and implemented a series of public health measures to prevent mass outbreaks in places of detention, but some emergency measures have compromised the human rights of people in detention.
 Many other criminal justice systems have detained people in unsafe environments with inadequate protection against infection from COVID-19, despite the higher proportion of existing health conditions among people in prison.
 Read more.

 Overcrowding is an obvious cause of and contributing factor in many of the health issues in prisons, most notably infectious diseases, such as COVID-19, and mental health issues.
-The World Prison Brief, updated regularly, finds that 23 national prison systems hold more than double their capacity, with a further 29 countries operating at 150% – 200%.
+The World Prison Brief, updated regularly, shows that 118 national prison systems hold more than their capacity, with 11 countries operating at 250% or more.

 Due to overcrowding and poor nutrition, tuberculosis rates – and rates of multi drug-resistant TB – in many prisons are 10 to 100 times higher than in the community.
 TB in prisons is also commonly associated with HIV co-infection.